jabbermarky/jabbermarky.github.io/_pages/outsourcing-pitfalls.md

 I can tell you about my time at Nokia, where I reduced our device software testing time from 30 days to 2 days.

-**If you are considering using contract software developers to build your product, please talk to me first.
-I will help  you build a hybrid team of local and remote developers that will deliver a successful outcome.**